- Start date:

 Thanks to our excellent links with industry, commerce and professional bodies, you’ll gain a practical understanding of how essential financial theory is applied in practice.
 Case study exercises and simulations test your knowledge in real business scenarios, connecting you with the latest challenges and issues in the financial markets.

-You’ll learn from world-leading academics with research and consultancy expertise to gain a qualification valued worldwide in the finance and investment industry.
+You’ll learn from leading academics with research and consultancy expertise to gain a qualification valued worldwide in the finance and investment industry.

 - Course content